microsoft/vscode-docs/docs/python/data-science-tutorial.md

 TOCTitle: Data Science Tutorial
 ContentId: D6F8906F-0DB9-460C-9CE9-DB57AF7B603A
 PageTitle: Python and Data Science Tutorial in Visual Studio Code
-DateApproved: 12/30/2019
+DateApproved: 3/23/2020
 MetaDescription: Python data science tutorial demonstrating the use of common data science and machine learning libraries with Visual Studio code Jupyter Notebook support.
 MetaSocialImage: images/tutorial/social.png
 ---
 # Data Science Tutorial in Visual Studio Code

 This tutorial demonstrates using the VS Code Python extension with common data science libraries to explore a basic data science scenario.
-Specifically, using passenger data from the Titanic, you will learn how to setup a data science environment, import and clean data, create a machine learning model for predicting survival on the Titanic, and evaluate the accuracy of the generated model.
+Specifically, using passenger data from the Titanic, you will learn how to set up a data science environment, import and clean data, create a machine learning model for predicting survival on the Titanic, and evaluate the accuracy of the generated model.

 ## Prerequisites